yaoyiran/BLI-Reading-List/README.md

 # Awesome-Bilingual-Lexicon-Induction-Papers
-A Reading List for Bilingual Lexicon Induction (BLI), also known as Word Translation, Bilingual Lexicon Extraction, Bilingual Dictionary Induction, and so forth, closely related to the topic of Cross-Lingual Word Embeddings (CLWEs).
-Frequently Updated.
-Pull requests are welcome!
+An awesome reading list for Bilingual Lexicon Induction (BLI), also known as Word Translation, Bilingual Lexicon Extraction, Bilingual Dictionary Induction, and so forth, closely related to the topic of Cross-Lingual Word Embeddings (CLWEs).
+Frequently updated.
+Pull requests and discussions are welcome!

 # Most Frequently Used Baselines
 ### 1. Procrustes